-Naval Medical Center Camp Lejeune is a 107 Bed academic community medical center located in Coastal Northeastern North Carolina.
-It is the fastest-growing MTF in the Department of the Navy.
+Naval Medical Center Camp Lejeune is a 107-bed academic-community medical center located in Coastal Northeastern North Carolina.
+It is the fastest-growing MTF in the Department of the Navy and the only Trauma Center.
 Home to the II Marine Expeditionary Force, NMCCL provides primary and secondary care to >55,000 Service Members and more than 141,000 beneficiaries annually.
-In 2017, NMCCL began the process of seeking accreditation and designation as a Level III Trauma Center, with the goal of eventual accreditation as a Level II Trauma Center.
-It is the only trauma center in the United States Navy.
-Residents gain valuable experience in medical and trauma resuscitation, environmental emergencies, and intentional overdoses/toxicology in a community hospital setting.
-Multiple procedures and interventions are practiced routinely inside NMCCL such as acute thrombolysis of STEMI and Massive PE, major trauma resuscitation, and orthopedic fracture/dislocation reduction.